ryanwalton57/FITR-Exporter/README.md

 Export your own FITR Client workout history to files on your computer.

 This tool opens a normal Chromium browser, lets you log in to FITR yourself, clicks through your own calendar, and saves the workouts it can see.
-It does not ask for your FITR password, store your password, bypass login, or try to access anyone else's account.
+FITR may ask for your username and password in the browser, just like normal.
+This exporter does not ask for your FITR password in the command window, store your password, bypass login, or try to access anyone else's account.

 ## Support And Compatibility